How to choose a business checking account

 What to look for in a business checking account

-Finally, working with an FDIC-insured company offers very important business protections.
+Working with an FDIC- insured company is another key factor, since it offers important business protections.

 Using a business vs. personal checking account for your business